 Disadvantages of Corporation:

 - More expensive and complicated to set up and maintain

 - Closely regulated

-*Please seek advice of a lawyer and/or accountant
+*Please seek the advice of a lawyer and/or accountant

 Registering your business